python/cpython/Doc/library/collections.rst

 Named tuples are especially useful for assigning field names to result tuples returned by the :mod:`csv` or :mod:`sqlite3` modules::

-   EmployeeRecord = named_tuple('EmployeeRecord', 'name, age, title, department, paygrade')
+   EmployeeRecord = namedtuple('EmployeeRecord', 'name, age, title, department, paygrade')

    from itertools import starmap
    import csv